Prrromanssss/YaNotes-GUI/README.md

 ## About
+The pace of life is so frantic that a handy note-taking app is essential

-This is a note-taking application written with the [PyQt5](https://doc.qt.io/qtforpython/) library.
+So, this is a note-taking application written with the [PyQt5](https://doc.qt.io/qtforpython/) library.

 ### Authorization
 Each user can sign in and use their personal notes.